erlang/otp/lib/stdlib/doc/src/re.md

 is actually required as a member of the class, ensure it is not the first character, or escape it with a backslash.

-For example, the character class [aeiou] matches any lower case vowel, while [^aeiou] matches any character that is not a lower case vowel.
+For example, the character class [aeiou] matches any lower case English vowel, whereas [^aeiou] matches all other characters.
 Note that a circumflex is just a convenient notation for specifying the characters that are in the class by enumerating those that are not.
-A class that starts with a circumflex is not an assertion; it still consumes a character from the subject string, and therefore it fails if the current pointer is at the end of the string.
+A class that starts with a circumflex is not an assertion; it still consumes a character from the subject string, and therefore it fails to match if the current pointer is at the end of the string.

 Characters in a class may be specified by their code points using `\o`, `\x`, or `\N{U+hh..}` in the usual way.
 When caseless matching is set, any letters in a